-The prototype of the proposed TRIEDS requires one pair of single-antenna transmitter and receiver that work on the ISM band with the carrier frequency being 5.4 GHz and a 125 MHz bandwidth.
-Moreover, during the experiment, the system runs with a channel probing interval around 20 millisecond (ms).
-A snapshot of the hardware device for TRIEDS is shown in Fig. 1 with the antenna installed on the top of the radio box.
+The prototype of the proposed TRIEDS requires one pair of single-antenna TX and RX that work on the ISM band with the carrier frequency being 5.4 GHz and a 125 MHz bandwidth.
+Moreover, during the experiment, the system runs with a channel probing interval around 20 ms. A snapshot of the hardware device for TRIEDS is shown in Fig. 1 with the antenna installed on the top of the radio box.

-Fig. 5: Floorplan of the test environment.
+Fig. 5.
+Floorplan of the test environment.